(Data ∩ Water) Terms

 The Twitter Firehose, now available via GNIP and DataSift, is a historical term referring to the Twitter API delivering 100% of the Tweets that match a certain criteria.
 See this page to learn more about the various options available from the company’s Developer Platform.

 Apache Flume is a distributed platform used to ingest streaming data, from various logging services, into HDFS.
 In this regard, it is similar to Apache Kafka—albeit with differences.
-The last stable release of Apache Flume is from two years ago.
+The last stable release of Apache Flume is two years old.

 Fog computing, coined in 2014 by Cisco, brings compute resources closer to user devices.
 A departure from cloud computing, it excels in time-sensitive situations or harsh environments with low internet connectivity.
 Given that storage and processing take place in a LAN or on a local device, fog computing can be more secure than cloud computing.